Phpcraft/core/README.md

 Simply clone this repository and run `php client.php`.
 You can also provide optional arguments — use `php client.php help` to get list of them.

 Once the client is running, you can send messages by typing them, but there are also commands, starting with a period (`.`) — type `.help` for a list of them.
 If you want to send a message starting with a period, use two periods.

+## Server Usage

+Simply clone this repository and run `php server.php`.
+You can also provide optional arguments — use `php server.php help` to get list of them.